cooperate/Jeopardy-Fun-Times/README.md

 1) Install dependencies with command "npm install" from root folder of project.

-2) Start server with node app.js
+2) Start server with "node app.js"

 3) Your "host" screen will be @ <local address>:3000/game